 We'll try and keep you up to date with any changes to universal credit here.

 (Firstly a reminder of how universal credit works with earnings....)

 If you're employed, how much universal credit you get will depend on your earnings.
 As you earn more, your universal credit payment will reduce gradually.

 You can earn a certain amount before your payment is reduced, if you are responsible for a child or young person, or you are living with a disability or health condition that affects your ability to work.
 This is called a 'work allowance'.

 If you then earn enough to no longer claim universal credit, your payment will be stopped.

-Surplus earnings were introduced this April.
+Surplus earnings were introduced last April.
 If your earnings in a month are more than £2,500 over the amount where your payment stopped, this becomes 'surplus earnings'.

 Surplus earnings are carried forward to the following month, where they count towards your earnings.
 If in this following month you are still over the amount where your payment stops, you will not receive a universal credit payment.

 Need a helping hand with your Universal Credit application?

 For advice on universal credit, come along to one of our drop-in services: